rvdxk/github-api/README.md

 # GitHub-Api

 ## Overview
-This application is written in Java using the Spring Framework.
+This application, developed in Java using the Spring Framework, leverages the GitHub API to retrieve and analyze user and repository data.
+The core functionality includes:

-It interacts with the GitHub API via a client and processes JSON responses to provide detailed information about the repositories and their branches.
+User and Repository Information: Fetches detailed information about GitHub users and their repositories, excluding forked repositories.
+Branch Details: Retrieves branch names and the latest commit SHA for each non-forked repository.
+The application utilizes a RESTful client to interact with the GitHub API, processes JSON responses, and structures the data for comprehensive analysis.
+It is designed to provide developers with valuable insights into repository structures and their latest commits.

 ## Table of Contents
 - [Technologies](#technologies)